ridhoafwani/gg-final-api/README.md

 #### Additionally:

-- The `comments` collection is not directly connected to the `users` collection, as per the project requirements we should provide name in the payload when doing comment so assume its not connected to each other.
+- The `comments` collection isn't directly connected to the `users` collection.
+As per the project requirements, we should provide the name in the payload when making a comment.
+So, let's assume that they are not connected to each other.
-- `users` collection will be use when the app need authentication on next project
+- The `users` collection will come in handy for adding authentication in the next project

+## API Endpoints List

+> **Note**
+> Cek All API Endpoints here : [API Endpoints List](APIEndpointsList.md)